- ทีมงานพูดภาษาไทย-อังกฤษ-เมารี (New Zealand) ตอบไลน์ภายใน 15 นาที

 Why NYC Legal & Notary for Employment Certificate → Māori

-For the Māori pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Māori command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
+Your Māori file goes to senior translator vetted by Thailand's Department of Consular Affairs, chosen for language depth, courtroom-standard legal experience, and a clean filing record with the Department of Consular Affairs and the mission concerned.
 Every translator signs an NDA covering attorney-client privilege.

-• Bilingual case manager.
+- Bilingual case manager.
 One person handles your file end-to-end; ask questions in Thai, English or via your preferred language.

-• EN, TH and Māori support by phone, LINE, WhatsApp, WeChat, KakaoTalk, Telegram and email.
+- EN, TH and Māori support by phone, LINE, WhatsApp, WeChat, KakaoTalk, Telegram and email.

-• Rejection insurance.
+- Rejection insurance.
 If MFA or the Māori embassy rejects our work due to a translation defect, we re-file at no charge and absorb the government re-filing fee.

 Using your Māori document abroad

-When a job has moved cleanly through translation, notary, MFA and embassy, the destination counter rarely has anything further to ask — and that is the outcome we engineer for.
+First-pass acceptance by the destination Māori authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

-• Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.
+- Long-term archiving — your translated and legalised file is archived for 7 years; request a fresh certified copy at any time without re-paying for translation.

-• Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.
+- Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.

-• Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.
+- Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.

 FAQ